 (Credit: Apartment Therapy)

-Murphy bed is a clever piece of furniture that allows rooms to serve multiple purposes.
-Many people recognize the wall bed for its unique fold-up lifting system, that allows it to seamlessly become flush with a wall when it's not in use.
+A Murphy bed is a clever piece of furniture that allows rooms to serve multiple purposes.
+Many people recognize the wall bed for its unique fold-up lifting system that allows it to seamlessly become flush with a wall when it's not in use.
+Once the bed is folded up, you have valuable floor space to go about your day.

-But how exactly does it work?
-There are two groups of systems to consider: The traditional metal spring or pistons systems and the modern Lori Bed system, which doesn’t involve metal coils or force-loaded components
+But how exactly do Murphy beds work?
+There are two systems to consider: The traditional metal spring or pistons systems and the modern Lori Bed system, which doesn’t involve metal coils or force-loaded components.

 The Early Design

-Early designs call upon springs or pistons to lift and lower the frame.
-The metal mechanisms were primitive, clunky, and sometimes dangerous, but the system achieved the goal: Allowing a mattress to fold up into a cutout space in the wall or cabinet with a hinge.
+Early designs used springs or pistons to lift and lower the frame.
+The metal mechanisms were primitive, clunky, and sometimes dangerous, but the system achieved the goal of allowing a mattress to fold up into a cutout space in the wall or cabinet with a hinge.

 The majority of wall beds on the market today still rely on this often-costly metal spring system, however, the technology has improved over the century.